-Retail assistant Alexandra de Souza E Souza was dismissed from her job at the large high street chain after being harassed for being transgender.
+A retail assistant was dismissed from her job at the large high street chain after being harassed for being transgender.

-Alexandra informed Primark that she was transgender and that her birth name was Alexander when she applied for the role in August 2016.
+The retail assistant informed Primark that they were transgender and their birth name when they applied for the role in August 2016.

-The company said that they would have to use her official name for pay, but that she could use Alexandra on her name badge, which she had said is her preferred name.
+The company said that they would have to use her birth name for pay, but that they could use a preferred name on her name badge.

-Before starting, the HR team mistakenly changed the preferred name on the IT system from Alexandra to Alexander and her title from Miss to Mr. This was then printed on her name badge and the daily allocation sheets that were provided to supervisors on the shop floor.
+Before starting, the HR team mistakenly changed the preferred name on the IT system and her title from Miss to Mr. This was then printed on her name badge and the daily allocation sheets that were provided to supervisors on the shop floor.

 What Policies Should You Put in Place for Transgender Employees?